 In 1835, Colonel Henry Dodge met at the fort with the chiefs of several tribes to discuss depredations on the Santa Fe Trail.
-Five years later, at a major peace council held three miles to the east, William Bent served as mediator among several tribes, including the Cheyenne and Comanche, who made a peace pact.
-Taking advantage of the fort’s location and Bent’s singular influence, the Government in 1846, designated the post as the Upper Platte and Arkansas Indian Agency.
+Five years later, at a significant peace council held three miles to the east, William Bent served as a mediator among several tribes, including the Cheyenne and Comanche, who made a peace pact.
+Taking advantage of the fort’s location and Bent’s singular influence, the Government, in 1846, designated the post as the Upper Platte and Arkansas Indian Agency.
 The agent was Thomas Fitzpatrick.

 As powerful as the Bents and St. Vrain were, as the Mexican-American War (1846-48) approached, events beyond their control were destined to destroy the company and the trade.
 In 1846, the U.S. Army decided to use the post as a staging base for the conquest of New Mexico.
 That summer General Stephen W. Kearny and his Army of the West, consisting of about 1,650 dragoons and Missouri Volunteers from Fort Leavenworth, Kansas, followed by some 300 to 400 wagons of Santa Fe traders, rested at the fort before proceeding to occupy New Mexico.

 Several other factors accelerated the company’s demise.
 In 1847, Charles Bent, who the year before had been appointed the first Governor of New Mexico Territory, was assassinated during the Taos Revolt.
 The following year, St. Vrain sold his interest in the company to William Bent.
-The final blow was a cholera epidemic, which in 1849, spread from emigrant wagons and decimated the Plains tribes.
+The final blow was a cholera epidemic, which in 1849 spread from emigrant wagons and decimated the Plains tribes.
 That same year, a disillusioned William Bent abandoned the fort, moved 38 miles down the Arkansas River, and founded Bent’s New Fort in an ill-fated attempt to restore his trading business.